 On August 1, 2022, we committed to a restructuring plan (the "2022 Plan") focused on funding the priorities of the BOLD+1 strategic plan, streamlining operations and other initiatives to increase efficiency.
 The 2022 Plan has been completed as of July 31, 2024.
-We expect to record restructuring charges of \$12 million related to the 2022 Plan during the remainder of 2024.
+During the three months ended September 28, 2024 and September 30, 2023, in connection with our 2022 Plan, we recorded restructuring costs of \$12 million and \$11 million, respectively.
+During the nine months ended September 28, 2024 and September 30, 2022, plan, we recorded restructuring costs of \$37 million and \$59 million, respectively.
+The restructuring costs for these periods primarily related to severance and employee-related costs, accelerated amortization of right-of-use lease assets and fixed assets, and other exit costs.
+We expect to record immaterial charges associated with the 2022 Plan during the remainder of 2024.

 On August 6, 2024, we committed to a new restructuring plan (the "2024 Plan") to integrate recent acquisitions, right-size operations and further increase efficiencies.
-We expect to record restructuring charges associated with the 2024 Plan during the second half of 2024 and in 2025, however an estimate of the amount of these charges has not yet been determined.
+During the three and nine months ended September 28, 2024, we recorded restructuring charges associated with the 2024 Plan of \$36 million which primarily related to severance and employee-related costs, accelerated amortization of right-of-use lease assets and fixed assets, and other lease exit costs.
+We expect to record restructuring charges associated with the 2024 Plan during the fourth quarter of 2024 and in 2025, however an estimate of the amount of these charges has not yet been determined.